 On behalf of THA's Board of Commissioners and staff, I welcome you to the web site for the Tacoma Housing Authority (THA).
 We hope you find it useful.

 The primary mission of the Tacoma Housing Authority is to provide high quality housing and supportive services to persons and families in need.
 We seek to do this in ways that get two other things done.
 First, we want the households we serve to succeed not just as tenants but as "parents, students, wage earners and builders of assets."
 If they are capable of working, we want their time on our programs to be transforming, and temporary.
-We want this certainly for parents, but emphatically for their children because we do not wish them to need our housing when they grow up.
-Second, we want to help our City of Tacoma develop and to help ensure that when it does develop it has room for all types and incomes of households.
+We want this certainly for grownups, but emphatically for children because we do not wish them to need our housing when they grow up.
+Second, we want to help our City of Tacoma succeed and to help ensure that when it does it has room for all types and incomes of households.
 We seek to do our part in making its neighborhoods, as our strategic directives contemplate, "attractive places to live, work, attend school, shop, and play", and to help Tacoma be "safe, vibrant, prosperous, attractive and just."
 When these efforts work, they are a very good use of a housing dollar.

 THA is a public housing authority.
 We are also a Moving to Work (MTW) public housing authority.
 That helps us do this work creatively, efficiently and flexibly to account for the needs of Tacoma and Pierce County.
 We are also a public development authority.
 That helps too.